BUS3060 : International Entrepreneurship (Inactive)

 Aims

 The overall aim of this module will be to educate students on the theoretical and practical aspects of developing and growing a small business internationally, advance cross-national comparisons of entrepreneurial activity and consider entrepreneurship as a solution to global social problems.
-Students will develop insights, tools, concepts, and skills necessary to understand the challenges and opportunities of international entrepreneurship.
+Students will develop insights and skills, as well as learn about the tools and concepts necessary to understand the challenges and opportunities of growing enterprise internationally.

 Outline Of Syllabus